Can You Get a Divorce If You Can’t Find Your Spouse?

 Key Takeaways:

 Oregon, like most states in the union, practices no-fault divorce.
 These laws exist so no one is forced to remain married if they don’t want to.
+This includes cases where you can’t find your spouse.

 All divorces are different.
 How it goes depends entirely on the specifics of your marriage and relationship.
-However, the process changes if you can’t locate your significant other.

 Start The Divorce Process

-Like with any other divorce, you need to get the process started.
-First, obtain the appropriate forms, complete them, and file them with the proper court.
+First, obtain the appropriate forms, fill them out, and file them with the proper court.
 You also have a few fees to pay along the way.

 If you can’t find your spouse, the next step is where things get tricky.
 But for all intents and purposes, the initial move is the same.
 Get the ball rolling, and go forward from there.